mmmagnawa/national-budget-simulator/README.md

-# national-budget-simulator
+# National Budget Simulator (Web Build)
-Simulates the Philippine National Budget while providing a rudimentary analysis.
-Created for STS 1 THY-2.
+This is the Web build of the National Budget Simulator, which hosts the files for https://mmmagnawa.github.io/national-budget-simulator/.